 (What would the actors on the drug scene get up to if drugs were legalized?)

-Prediction is difficult, especially when about events that have yet not taken place, and some of us might not have given the question of what users, dealers, growers, corrupt law enforcers, traffickers, drug lords, etc. would get up to if drugs got legalized much thought.
-This talk attempts to provide some useful ideas and thinking tools for those who have a not-all-that-clear picture of what would follow upon legalization.
-It is argued that: (i) Although the number of users would probably increase, together with the average use by these users – and although these users probably more often than before would experiment with harder drugs - their use would become much safer, much more rewarding and the negative externalities of their use would get much reduced, (ii) The common notion that what’s most important is to get the drug user away from use, rather than the criminals away from criminality, is not necessarily correct.
-It is argued that, though of course stopping problematic drug use is important, it could be even more important to steer a would-have-been drug dealer, trafficker, financier, etc. onto the straight and narrow (or, rather, towards whatever he or she would get up to if drugs got legalized).
-This is a very controversial point of view, so if you ask me to give a talk on this subject, you should expect some flack.
+Prediction is difficult, especially regarding events that have yet to occur, and some of us may not have given much thought to what users, dealers, growers, corrupt law enforcers, traffickers, drug lords, and others might do if drugs were legalised.
+This discussion aims to provide useful ideas and thinking tools for those who have an unclear picture of what would follow legalisation.
+It is argued that: (i) although the number of users would likely increase, along with their average consumption – and although these users would probably experiment with harder drugs more frequently than before - their use would become significantly safer and more rewarding, while the negative externalities associated with their use would diminish considerably; (ii) the common notion that the most important goal is to get drug users away from use, rather than criminals away from criminality, is not necessarily correct.
+It is argued that, although stopping problematic drug use is important, steering would-be drug dealers, traffickers, financiers, and others onto a legitimate path (or, rather, encouraging them to pursue whatever they might do if drugs were legalised) could be even more crucial.
+This is a highly controversial viewpoint, so if you ask me to speak on this subject, you should expect some backlash.

-Questions and issues that can/will be dealt with: Would this mean that other crimes would fall too?
-Those who did increase their use, what drugs would they use?
-What about people “moving in” from tobacco, alcohol and bad food?
-How shall we judge “better lives for the users?”
+Questions and issues that can or will be addressed: Would this imply that other crimes would also be affected?
+For those who have increased their usage, which drugs would they turn to?
+What about individuals “moving in” from tobacco, alcohol and unhealthy food?
+How should we assess “better lives for the users?”

-(Assuming we had to legalize, how ought we do it?)
+(Assuming we had to legalise, how ought we do it?)

-Once one has accepted the idea of pursuing a more liberal approach to narcotic drugs, the next question becomes; “How ought this more liberal approach manifest itself in legislation?”
-There was a time and a place when/where tobacco and alcohol were outlawed, but heroin, cocaine, and cannabis available more or less over the counter, and the person arguing that the world would become a better place if we returned to this state of affairs would not find him or herself totally without arguments.
-Some narcotic drugs are suggested to be much less detrimental to our health than some legal substances that are getting abused, and it has been argued that these narcotic drugs, therefore, ought to be legalized; however, then one will have to deal with the proponents of the “Gate-Way Theory.”
-Other drugs are said to be so hard to control that it is meaningless to have them illegal and that all that follows is disrespect for the law; however, arguing thus one will have to deal with the argument from the ethical absolutists.
-Heroin, or some substitutes, some suggest ought to be provided freely because very much could be won by this for both the users and the rest of us; however, then one will have to deal with the argument; “But then many more would become heroin users!”
+Once one has accepted the idea of pursuing a more liberal approach to narcotic drugs, the next question becomes: “How ought this more liberal approach manifest itself in legislation?”
+There was a time and a place when tobacco and alcohol were outlawed while heroin, cocaine, and cannabis were available more or less over the counter, and the person arguing that the world would become a better place if we returned to this state of affairs would not find him or herself entirely without arguments.
+Some narcotic drugs are suggested to be much less detrimental to our health than certain legal substances that are being abused, and it has been argued that these narcotic drugs, therefore, ought to be legalised; however, one must then contend with the proponents of the “Gate-Way Theory.”
+Other drugs are said to be so difficult to control that it is pointless to keep them illegal, leading only to disrespect for the law; yet, arguing thus, one will have to grapple with the stance of ethical absolutists.
+Some suggest that heroin, or some substitutes, ought to be provided freely because substantial benefits could arise for both users and society at large; however, one will need to confront the argument, “But then many more would become heroin users!”

-Questions and issues that can/will be dealt with: The question of “How should we legalize?” is a difficult one, and of course not one that can be solved by a talk, at least not by me.
-However, it is one that can be elaborated upon, and I see my role in such a talk/elaboration less as that of a lecturer than as “the devil’s advocate,” pointing out counter arguments and introducing disruptive ways of looking at whatever we think of as right or wrong.
+Questions and issues that can/will be dealt with: The question of “How should we legalise?” is a challenging one, and, of course, it cannot be resolved through mere discussion, at least not by me.
+However, it is a topic that can be elaborated upon, and I see my role in such a discussion/elaboration less as a lecturer and more as “the devil’s advocate,” pointing out counterarguments and introducing disruptive perspectives on whatever we consider to be right or wrong.

 8. Beware The Consequences Of Illegality